 What Are the Common Types of Elder Abuse?

 Elder abuse and nursing home abuse can manifest in different forms.
 It can be physical, emotional, sexual, or financial.
-Any intentional mistreatment by a caregiver, nursing home employee, doctor, or staff member that creates risk or harm for the elderly is abuse.
+In addition, any intentional mistreatment by a caregiver, nursing home employee, doctor, or staff member that creates risk or harm for the elderly is abuse.

-- Physical Abuse – Any forceful act of violence against a nursing home resident is considered physical abuse.
-This can include, but isn’t limited to, hitting, smacking, poking, pinching, shoving, scratching, burning, pulling hair, or using unnecessary restraints or force to get a resident to comply.
+Physical Abuse – Any violence against a nursing home resident is considered physical abuse.
+This can include but isn’t limited to, hitting, smacking, poking, pinching, shoving, scratching, burning, pulling hair, or using unnecessary restraints or force to get a resident to comply.

-- Emotional or Psychological Abuse – Verbal insults, bullying, yelling, screaming, intimidating, manipulating, denouncing, or using threats are all forms of emotional abuse.
-Because emotional abuse doesn’t leave a mark, it may be harder to detect, but it can have a detrimental effect to a resident’s physical health and emotional stability.
+Emotional or Psychological Abuse – Verbal insults, bullying, yelling, screaming, intimidating, manipulating, denouncing, or using threats are all forms of emotional abuse.
+Because emotional abuse doesn’t leave a mark, it may be harder to detect, but it can harm a resident’s physical health and emotional stability.
 Nursing home residents have the legal right to be treated with dignity and respect.
-When caregivers and staff fail to treat a resident with dignity and respect, they are breaking the law and should be held accountable.
+When caregivers and staff fail to treat residents with dignity and respect, they are breaking the law and should be held accountable.

-- Sexual Abuse – When a nursing home resident is forced, threatened, manipulated, or intimidated into any nonconsensual sexually based touch or contact, it is sexual abuse.
-Any type of unwanted sexual contact or behavior that occurs without the consent of the recipient is abuse.
-This can include, but isn’t limited to, unwanted sexual advances, “dirty” talk, forced viewing of pornographic material, flashing, molestation, attempted rape, rape, fondling, oral penetration, or any type of forcible sexual contact.
+Sexual Abuse – When a nursing home resident is forced, threatened, manipulated, or intimidated into any nonconsensual sexually based touch or contact, it is sexual abuse.
+Any unwanted sexual contact or behavior without the recipient’s consent is abuse.
+This can include, but isn’t limited to, unwanted sexual advances, “dirty” talk, forced viewing of pornographic material, flashing, molestation, attempted rape, rape, fondling, oral penetration, or any forcible sexual contact.

-- Financial Abuse or Fraud – Unfortunately, because sick or elderly residents are often more vulnerable, corrupt staff and administrators may take advantage of them.
+Financial Abuseor Fraud – Unfortunately, because sick or elderly residents are often more vulnerable, corrupt staff and administrators may take advantage of them.
 Financial abuse is when caretakers or nursing home administrators misappropriate a resident’s financial resources or use finances to control them.
-This can include but isn’t limited to fraudulent billing, charging more than a service is worth, Medicare or Medicaid kickbacks, identity theft, stealing cash or ATM cards, stealing expensive items with the intent to sell them, tricking residents into signing documents with the intent of gaining access to their assets, and financial scams.
+This can include but isn’t limited to fraudulent billing, charging more than a service is worth, Medicare or Medicaid kickbacks, identity theft, stealing cash or ATM cards, stealing expensive items with the intent to sell them, tricking residents into signing documents to gain access to their assets, and financial scams.

 Signs of Nursing Home Abuse

-Nursing home residents are often elderly, suffer from dementia or Alzheimer’s, or have some sort of disability.
-They may not be able to verbally communicate that they’re being neglected or abused, so it’s important to pay close attention to warning signs that indicate a resident is suffering.
+Nursing home residents are often elderly, suffer from dementia or Alzheimer’s, or have some disability.
+In addition, they may be unable to communicate that they’re being neglected or abused verbally, so paying close attention to warning signs indicating a resident is suffering is essential.

 If your loved one complains about the facility or expresses fear of a certain caretaker or staff member, it’s important you listen to them.
 Minor complaints should be brought to the attention of the administration and staff, so they can address the issue, but if your loved one complains about abuse or neglect that puts them at risk of serious injury or death, you should contact the police to file a report and determine whether your loved one is in danger and should be moved to another location.